Subscribe to get the GOLD IRA Blueprint Free E-Book

 Historical Proof: Gold in Past Recessions

-To have a clear image of how gold has been a financial safety good along history, we have to look at past trends.
-In which situations, gold performed well ?
-Let’s look at the data:
+To get a clear picture of how gold has behaved as a financial safety asset throughout history, it helps to look at past trends.
+Here is the data:

-• The Great Depression (1930s): While banks failed and stock markets collapsed, gold held firm.
-In fact, the U.S. government had to step in and peg its value to prevent a rush on the dollar.
+The Great Depression (1930s): While banks failed and stock markets collapsed, gold held its value.
+The U.S. government stepped in and pegged its price to help prevent a rush on the dollar.

-• 1970s Stagflation: Inflation was out of control, growth stalled, and gold soared from $35 to over $800 an ounce by the end of the decade.
+1970s Stagflation: Inflation was out of control and growth stalled, while gold rose from $35 to over $800 an ounce by the end of the decade.

-• 2008 Financial Crisis: As the housing market imploded, gold rose more than 25% while equities tanked.
+2008 Financial Crisis: As the housing market collapsed, gold rose more than 25% while equities fell sharply.

 How It Stacks Up: Gold vs. Other Recession Plays

-• Physical gold (coins, bullion): Simple and direct, but you’ll need secure storage.
+Physical gold (coins, bullion): Simple and direct, but you will need secure storage.

-• Gold ETFs: Tradable like stocks, backed by actual gold.
-Great for liquidity.
+Gold ETFs: Tradable like stocks, backed by actual gold.
+Good for liquidity.

-• Mining stocks: Indirect exposure, but higher upside—and higher risk.
+Mining stocks: Indirect exposure, but with higher potential upside and higher risk.

 A Brief History and Legal Framework